Reporting and Analytics

 With industry engagement data like benchmarks, there’s a tendency to assume that when you aggregate data, you’ll end up with an average engagement rate—but that’s often not true.
 Combining the data does create an average rate, but it’s a weighted average, not a simple average.
 In situations where the groups that make up the data are unequal or uneven, trends that appear within different groups might change, disappear, or even reverse when data for those groups is aggregated to give an overall number.

 Need an example?
 Let’s say a music streaming company—Brand X—is trying to reach customers with a promotional campaign and its marketing team found the following numbers:

 On a surface level, it looks like Brand X is outperforming the industry average when it comes to engagement on their messages.
 But what if we were able to dig into these numbers—say, by separating the data out by audience type?

 With this additional context, it’s clear that Brand X is actually underperforming on open rates relative to the industry as a whole!
 What’s causing this disparity?
 The uneven nature of the audience segments.
-Brand X has a much larger percentage of message recipients who fall into the “concert-goer” category than the industry as a whole—90% compared to 50%.
+Brand X has a much larger percentage of message recipients who fall into the “streamer” category than the industry as a whole—90% compared to 50%.